Niceboy0829/Botkit/readme.md

 can be sent using `bot.reply()`.

 Messages sent using `bot.reply()` are sent immediately.
-If multiple messages are sent via `bot.reply()` in a single event handler, they will arrive in the  client very quickly and may be difficult for the user to process.
+If multiple messages are sent via `bot.reply()` in a single event handler, they will arrive in the Slack client very quickly and may be difficult for the user to process.
 We recommend using `bot.startConversation()` if more than one message needs to be sent.

-You may pass either a string, or a message object to the function. <!-- Message objects may contain any of the fields supported by [Slack's chat.postMessage](https://api.slack.com/methods/chat.postMessage) API.
-This is also true of Facebook too.
-You can send attachments with images, links and buttons. -->
+You may pass either a string, or a message object to the function.
+Message objects may contain any of the fields supported by [Slack's chat.postMessage](https://api.slack.com/methods/chat.postMessage) API.

 #### bot.reply()